Ultrametric analogues of Ulam stability of groups: Further remarks and open questions

 Most of this paper was concerned with $\GGL(\oo)$-stability, where $\oo$ is the ring of integers of a non-Archimedean local field.
 The groups $\GGL_n(\oo)$ are compact because $\oo$ is, and compactness played an important role in our arguments, especially to have finiteness of the metric quotients.
 The general picture could be more complicated:

-\begin{question} Study $\GGL(\oo)$-stability, where $\oo$ is the ring of integers of a (not necessarily local) non-Archimedean field with residual characteristic $p > 0$.
+\begin{problem} Study $\GGL(\oo)$-stability, where $\oo$ is the ring of integers of a (not necessarily local) non-Archimedean field with residual characteristic $p > 0$.
 How does it compare to the case of local fields?
 Does completeness play a role?
-Does spherical completeness? \end{question}
+Does spherical completeness? \end{problem}

 It is likely that some results from Section \ref{s:vpropi} and \ref{s:char0} carry over, assuming at least completeness.
 In the general case the residue field $\kk$ is not finite, but at least it has characteristic $p$, which makes it possible to recover some arguments.
 In case $\K$ has residual characteristic $0$, the analogy with local fields breaks down, so this is likely to need a separate study: